CyberAgentAILab/OpenCOLE/docs/training.md

 # Overview

-We decide not to integrate the training code for each part due to high maintanance cost.
+We decide not to integrate the training code for each part due to high maintenance cost.
 Please refer to the original repositories.
 However, we provide a set of scripts to convert the OpenCOLE dataset into some dataset formats that are ready to use for the following models.

 - text-to-image: [SimpleTuner](https://github.com/bghira/SimpleTuner)
 - typographylmm: [LLaVA1.5](https://github.com/haotian-liu/LLaVA)